Chaoticka/crackerjacks/Searchers,-explained.md

 # Imperfection (A* search)
 Imperfection is our next goal in terms of searching.
 It is an A* algorithm where the heuristic matches the close priority in AU search.

+Nodes are ciphertext and paths are decryption methods (reverse of what we are currently doing).

 The formula for our A* search is:

 ```